 The writing process hasn’t changed, but technology certainly has.
 Because of this, a writer today needs to use the very best digital writing software.

-There are almost unlimited choices when it comes to free writing software.
+There are almost unlimited choices when it comes to writing software you can get for free.
 But if you have just started writing, you need to be very selective when choosing your new writing apps.

 Choose your five best writing tools